 If it is determined that you need a physical exam, you may still need to be assessed in person.
 You should also understand that virtual care is not a substitute for attending the Emergency Department if urgent care is needed.

 By providing your information to use for the telephone or video call, you agree to let us collect, use, or disclose your personal health information through video or audio communications (while following applicable privacy laws) in order to provide you with care.
-In particular, the following means of electronic communication may be used: phone call or OTN (Ontario Telemedicine Network).
+In particular, the following means of electronic communication may be used: or by video call (doxy.me or OTN - Ontario Telemedicine Network).

 If your appointment is arranged as a telephone appointment, please be prepared to answer your phone at the time of the appointment.
 You will see NO CALLER ID or the University phone number.
 If your appointment is arranged to be through OTN, you will receive, before the visit, an E-invite with instructions on how to test your device and how to connect at the time of the visit.